OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_561.rst

 The following new features has been backported to 5.6.1:

-- List commands use pagination when in an interactive shell, the default pager is set to less but it can be customize through ``ONE_PAGER`` environment vairbale.
+- :ref:`List subcommands <cli>` use pagination when in an interactive shell, the default pager is set to less but it can be customize through ``ONE_PAGER`` environment variable.
 - Order of elements in list API calls (e.g. as in onevm list) can be selected (ascending or descending), see :ref:`the group configuration guide <manage_users_primary_and_secondary_groups>` for details.
 - XMLRPC calls can report the client IP and PORT, see :ref:`XML-RPC Server Configuration <oned_conf_xml_rpc_server_configuration>` for details.
 - New quotas for VMS allow you to configure limits for VMs "running", see :ref:`quotas <quota_auth>` for more details.